- Bulk Pricing:

 The Black Gum Tree, also known as the black tupelo, bettlebung, stinkwood, wild pear tree, and the Pepperidge tree is medium to fast-growing deciduous tree, that grows well in zones 4-9, being able to survive in temperatures as low as -20* F, which encompasses most of North America, along with parts of southern Canada.
 The medium to large sized oval shaped tree requires full sun to partial shade, (a minimum of 4 hours of direct sunlight), per day.
 It thrives best in acidic, loamy, moist, sandy, silty loam, and well-drained soil.

-This medium to a large deciduous tree, (growing from 30’-50’ in height and 20’-30’ in width), has alternate yet simple leaves that grow from 3”-6” in length, which are ovate/obovate/elliptical in shape.
-The leaves are extremely glossy and dark green in the summer and come in spectacular hues of yellows, oranges, reds, and purples during the fall.
+This medium to a large deciduous tree, (growing from 30’-50’ in height and 20’-30’ in width), has alternate yet straightforward leaves that grow from 3”-6” in length, which are ovate/obovate/elliptical.
+The leaves are incredibly glossy and dark green in the summer and come in spectacular hues of yellows, oranges, reds, and purples during the fall.
 With its light reddish brown, deep furrowed bark that looks like alligator hide, its greenish-white flowers in the early through late spring, its small bluish-black fruit that ripens September through October, and its beautiful array of leaves in the fall to early winter, the Black Gum Tree is considered one of the most favorited natives for all year beauty.
 Bees and many species of birds thrive on the black gum tree from early to late spring.